 Bunkers certainly have some positive attributes, but like anything, there are downsides to them as well.

 Creating a bunker for cold storage or short term protection, i.e. storms wouldn’t be terribly expensive or difficult to accomplish.
 But to do them right and for long term survival requires a big chunk of change.
 The reasons for why they are expensive are listed below.

 Clean air is one of our most important survival needs because we can only survive a few minutes without it.
 Air quality is not all that great when you start digging a hole in the ground and encase yourself in a closed structure.

-A filtration system will also be needed.
+An air filtration system will also be needed.
 And your typical furnace filter is not going to do the trick.
-Since we never know what a survival situation will be like, a system that is equipped deal with biological, chemical, and radioactive materials would be best.
+Since we never know what a survival situation will be like, a system that is equipped to deal with biological, chemical, and radioactive materials would be best.